zchee/golang-wiki/DashboardBuilders.md

      1. The title of the issue should be in the format: `x/build: add <os-arch> builder`.
      1. Choose a hostname.

-  1. Use `golang.org/x/build/cmd/genbotcert` to generate both a certificate signing request and a TLS private key using the hostname (chosen beforehand) as input.
-Send the Go team the certificate signing request.
-A team member will send you the resulting certificate.
+  1. Use `golang.org/x/build/cmd/genbotcert` to generate both a certificate signing request (<hostname>.csr) and a TLS private key (<hostname>.key) using the hostname (chosen beforehand) as input.
+Attach the certificate signing request (<hostname>.csr) to the GitHub issue.
+A team member will attach the resulting certificate (<hostname>.cert) to the GitHub issue.
      1. `genbotcert -bot-hostname <hostname>`

   1. A Go team member will define your new builder in [LUCI](https://chromium.googlesource.com/chromium/src/+/master/docs/tour_of_luci_ui.md).
 A comment will be added to the issue when this is completed.